 LoadRunner (VuGen) works on the ‘Record and Replay’ concept, except for some protocols.

 If you are a beginner then you must know what is ‘Record and Replay’ concept.
-Here, ‘Record and Replay’ term is related to scripting only.
-It means that you can record the business flow (or user actions) by simply navigating the web pages in the browser and VuGen (the scripting component of the LoadRunner) captures the communication between browser and the server.
+Here, the ‘Record and Replay’ term is related to scripting only.
+It means that you can record the business flow (or user actions) by simply navigating the web pages in the browser and VuGen (the scripting component of the LoadRunner) captures the communication between the browser and the server.
 This is the recording part (Record).
 Refer to the post to know how does LoadRunner work?

 After recording, VuGen converts the recorded flow in a program called ‘Script’.
 The recorded script has all the user actions which you performed during the recording.
-The script can be replayed to verify the correctness for the flow and business process.
+The script can be replayed to verify the correctness of the flow and business process.
 This is the ‘Replay’ part.

 It is very rare to get success in the first replay.
 This is because some websites have security checks which can be handled through some additional coding.
 Hence the recorded script requires modification which is called ‘Script Debugging’.